aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/sct.md

 1. Go to the [Amazon EC2 console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Home:) and click on Instances in the left column.
 2. Select the instance with the name **OracleXE-SCT** and then click the **Connect** button.

-    _Note : If you need any assistance connecting to your instance, please see our [connection documentation](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html?icmpid=docs_ec2_console)._
+    _Note : If you need instructions on connecting to a Windows instance, please see our [documentation](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html?icmpid=docs_ec2_console)._

 ![Connect to EC2 Instance](images/instance-connect.png)

-3. Click on **Download Remote Desktop File** to download the RDP file to connect to EC2 instance **OracleXE-SCT**.
+3. Click on **Download Remote Desktop File** to download the RDP file to connect to the EC2 instance **OracleXE-SCT**.
-4. Connect to EC2 instance using below password from RDP Client.
+4. Connect to the EC2 instance using the following password

     **Windows password**: GPSreInvent@321

 ___

-## Task 2 - Launch Schema Conversion Tool on the server
+## Task 2 - Launch the Schema Conversion Tool
-Now that you are connected to the EC2 instance **OracleXE-SCT**, launch the Schema Conversion Tool from Application menu or shortcut on the desktop.
+Now that you are connected to the EC2 instance **OracleXE-SCT**, launch the Schema Conversion Tool from the shortcut on the desktop.

 1. Launch SCT from the shortcut on the desktop and create a new Database Migration Project using the tool.
 ![Create New Project](images/new_project.png)
-2. Enter the following values into the form and then click **OK**.
+2. Enter the following values and click **OK**.

     Parameter | Value
     ----------|------